Jericho, New York

-Jericho /dʒɛrɪkoʊ/ is a hamlet and census-designated place (CDP) in Nassau County, New York, United States, on the North Shore of Long Island, approximately 29 miles (47 km) east of Midtown Manhattan.
-Its population was 13,567 as of the U.S. 2010 Census.
+Jericho /dʒɛrɪkoʊ/ is a hamlet and census-designated place (CDP) in the Town of Oyster Bay in Nassau County, on the North Shore of Long Island, in New York, United States, approximately 29 miles (47 km) east of Midtown Manhattan.
+The population was 14,808 at the time of the 2020 census.

 The area is served by the Jericho Union Free and the Syosset Central School Districts, the boundaries of which differ somewhat from those of the hamlet.
-The boundaries of the Jericho Post Office vary from both the hamlet and the school district boundaries, including a portion of Jericho in the Westbury zip code and a portion of Syosset in the Jericho zip code.
+The boundaries of the Jericho Post Office vary from both the hamlet and the school district boundaries, including a portion of Jericho in the Westbury ZIP code and a portion of Syosset in the Jericho ZIP code.

 History

-Located mainly in the Town of Oyster Bay with a small part in the Town of North Hempstead, Jericho was part of the Robert Williams Plantation in 1648.
+Located in the Town of Oyster Bay, Jericho was part of the Robert Williams Plantation in 1648.
 The English families who settled in Jericho were, or soon became, Quakers, members of the Society of Friends.
 Many fled from persecution in England and in the New England Colonies.
 They sought a peaceful existence as farmers.
 The name of the area was changed in 1692 from Lusum to Jericho after the town in the Middle East near the Jordan River mentioned in the Bible as part of the Promised Land.

-Elias Hicks married Jemima Seaman in 1771 and moved to her family’s farm in Jericho, where he soon became a noted preacher of Quaker doctrine.
+Elias Hicks married Jemima Seaman in 1771 and moved to her family's farm in Jericho, where he soon became a noted preacher of Quaker doctrine.
 All the Quakers suffered during the British occupation of Long Island in the Revolutionary War.
 The practice was to quarter troops in homes of residents, who had to provide room and board for them.
 The Quakers continued to protest the entire concept of war itself.
 After the war, peace returned to Jericho, and the neat farms and businesses began to prosper.
 A Friends Meeting house was built in 1788 in Jericho that is still used in the 21st century.
 A Quaker school was built in 1793, the Charity Society of Jericho and Westbury in 1794, and slavery was abolished in 1817, with Hicks' help.